yaroslaff/a2conf/README.md

 You can get list of all available tokens for `--vhost` option in verbose mode (`-v` option).

 ## a2certbot.py
-a2certbot.py utility used to quickly detect common LetsEncrypt configuration errors such as:
+a2certbot.py utility used to quickly detect common [LetsEncrypt](https://letsencrypt.org/) configuration errors such as:
-- Different DocumentRoot in vhost and letsencrypt (e.g. if someone moved site)
+- DocumentRoot mismatch between VirtualHost and LetsEncrypt renew config file (e.g. if someone moved site content)
 - RewriteRule or Redirect apache directives preventing verification
 - DNS record points to other host or not exists at all
 - And **ANY OTHER** problem (such as using wrong certificate path in apache or whatever). a2certbot.py